mamun2519/tech-notes/docker/redme.md

 .
 Containers are standardized units that contain everything an application needs to run, including code, libraries, and runtime.

 ### How does Docker Work?

-- Docker provides a standard way to run code.